-Top 10 countries for electric vehicle sales in 2017
+Top 10 countries for electric car sales worldwide (2017)

 Image courtesy of iStock.